Graduate Academic Advising

 Students interested in the Master of Science in Forensic Accounting program should contact Denise Harrell in the School of Business at email@example.com.

-If you have been accepted into the Master of Arts in International Relations program, please contact Dr. Tahmineh Entessar at firstname.lastname@example.org.
-She is the MA International Relations Academic Advisor located at the home campus.
+If you have been accepted into the Master of Arts in International Relations program, please contact Dr. Robert Barnidge at firstname.lastname@example.org.
+He is the MA International Relations Academic Advisor located at the home campus.

-If you have been accepted into the Master of Arts in Teaching (MAT) or the Education Specialist (Ed.S) program, contact the appropriate School of Education Office.
+If you have been accepted into a program housed in the School of Education, contact the appropriate School of Education Office or call 314-246-8007.

 Students interested in the Master of Arts in Art program should contact the Art Department directly at 314-968-7171.